sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/deeplearning.md

 * LSTM can somewhat closely predict the close price, but the performance is **Degenerated**.
 (Split to the two curves)
 * Therefore, non-historic features rolled in. **I propose stochastic daily fluctuation of the index affects the close price**.

+## Future study
+* To figure out what actually degenerates the close price.
+If it is really a stochastic fluctuation, can we take it into account?
+* It is hard to make money out of my evaluation metrics: Switch the model to determine if close > open within a day and make an algorithm to sell, buy, and hold according to the prediction.
+Construct a portfolio that has evenly distributed stocks along the S&P 500 companies and evaluate how profitable that portfolio is.

 # Artificial Neural Network (ANN) and Backpropagation
 Questions I had: